exercism/ruby/concepts/conditionals/introduction.md

 # Conditionals

-Ruby has what is known as control expressions, these are used to control the way the program will run and they take a truthy or falsey value.
+Ruby has what is known as flow control expressions, these are used to control the way the program will run and they take a truthy or falsey value.
 There are operators that can be used to create truthy or falsey values, these are known as [comparison operators][comparison-operators].

 There are two main control expressions that are used to control which code will run and which will not.